HectorMorgadoC/api_maintenance_management_floriambra/document/report/createReport.md

   "error": "Bad Request",
   "statusCode": 400
 }

+- order does not exits

 {
   "message": "Key (orderId)=(b52c8146-4735-428e-803e-9f61abed1a27) is not present in table \"order\".", "error": "Bad Request",
   "statusCode": 400
 }

+- When the client does not belong to the order role

 {
   "message": "the client xxxx does not have an authorized role",